 Senator Grassley mentioned scrutinizing hospital spending to ensure they aren’t dodging their mission as nonprofits – to provide healthcare to the vulnerable.

 By using a true fund accounting program to track how the nonprofit hospital manages its payments and services, the hospital could publish its results and allow public scrutiny on its documentation.
-Senator Grassley and his colleagues might find that the multi-dimensional approach to the chart of accounts provides the level of detail needed to allay fears that the hospital isn’t fulfilling its mission.
-It could call up the facts it needs to placate the senators investigating its activities and assure the public that its charitable status remains intact.
+The Senator might find that the multi-dimensional approach to the chart of accounts provides the level of detail needed to allay fears that the hospital isn’t fulfilling its mission.
+It could document the facts it needs to placate the senators investigating its activities and assure the public that its charitable status remains intact.

 No one likes the IRS knocking at their door.
 With increasing demand for transparency in hospital pricing and other nonprofit organizations, it’s time to pre-empt any arguments about financials by using true fund accounting.
 Find out more about true fund accounting systems from Welter Consulting.